catalyzeio/paas-cli-reference/combined_docs.md

 # Worker

 ```
-Usage: catalyze worker TARGET
+Usage: catalyze worker [SERVICE_NAME] TARGET

 Start a background worker

 Arguments:
+  SERVICE_NAME=""   The name of the service to use to start a worker.
+Defaults to the associated service.
   TARGET=""         The name of the Procfile target to invoke as a worker
 ```

 `worker` starts a background worker asynchronously.
 The `TARGET` argument must be specified in your `Procfile`.
 Once the worker is started, any output can be found in your logging Dashboard or using the [logs](#logs) command.
 Here is a sample command

 ```
-catalyze worker web
+catalyze worker code-1 web
 ```